MysteriousBits/DMD-Simulator/README.md

 Note: If you don't use a sd card with arduino(to store the static files) or can't serve the frontend parts from your server, you may need to run the web-app directly from the client side.
 While doing so make sure to **replace the urls** on `server/static/global.js` with the absolute urls of server.
 For example `const dispdataUrl = http://192.168.0.101:8000/get/dispdata`.

-## Redndering Mechanism
+## Rendering Mechanism
 The generator works in this way:
 user text input -> render text into image -> crop or resize to fit 16px -> convert to 1-bit image -> extract pixels as bit matrix -> encode the matrix into a bytearray.
 We achieve this through some image processing with imagemagick and python pillow.
 Then the rendering process in display is like this:
 read the bytearray ->  decode into bit matrix -> render pixel by pixel.

 Now to decode or access a pixel directly from the encoded array, we need to know the encoding algorithm or the relation between the pixel position and bit position along with the byte index.
-If a pixel is on the i^th^ row and j^th^ coloumn, the formula is like this:
+If a pixel is on the i<sub>th</sub> row and j<sub>th</sub> coloumn, the formula is like this:
 ```
 pixel[i, j] = byteArray[2 * j + floor(i / 8)] | (1 << (i mod 8))
 ```

 Basically we iterate the matrix coloumn by coloumn while encoding.
 Then put the first 8 bits into a new byte and the second 8 bits into another.
 You should do the same when you set the pixels in your display.
 Here is a visual representation:
 ![Encoding Matrix](https://raw.githubusercontent.com/MysteriousBits/DMD-Simulator/main/encode.png)

 ## Further Development